Concurrent Sessions

 Legislative Advocacy

-This workshop covers the basics of legislative advocacy: what works and what doesn’t, the difference between lobbying and advocacy, and the power of collective advocacy and community mobilization.
+This workshop covers the basics of legislative advocacy including: understanding the legislative process and how to influence it, why your voice is important, and the power of collective advocacy and community mobilization.

 Lianna Kressin, MSW, Basic Needs Campaign Lead- Statewide Poverty Action Network